Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 The company was founded in 2013 by two brothers, Adam Gilmour and James Gilmour, and has become one of the leading space companies in Australia.

-The Australian Tech Startup is also poised to offer more reliable, affordable, and dedicated launches into LEO (Low Earth Orbits) from 2022 with the help of its Eris orbital rocket.
+The Australian Tech Startup is also poised to offer more reliable, affordable, and dedicated launches into LEO (Low Earth Orbits) in 2022 with the help of its Eris orbital rocket.
 (Source: Gilmour Space)

 “With the pace Gilmour Space Technologies is going, we see it taking over the rocket space market in real time.”